-Children's Act 2014 This position is classified as a children's worker, requiring a safety check including police vetting before commencing and every three years time as part of Variance Response you may be required to work in other areas.
+Children's Act 2014 This position is classified as a children's worker, requiring a safety check including

-Location This position is expected to work from Wellington Regional Hospital.
-From time to
+Location This position is expected to work from Wellington Regional.
+From time to time as

 Te Whatu Ora

 The Health System in Aotearoa is entering a period of transformation as we implement the Pae Ora/Healthy Futures vision of a reformed system where people live longer in good health, have improved quality of life, and there is equity between all groups.